MahdyarTlb/IranWander/Readme.md

 ## 💬 Final Thoughts

 IranWander began as a CS50 final project, but the structure, modularity, and professional decisions behind it make it much more than a course assignment.
-It is a clean, scalable foundation for a real startup-grade product—and a demonstration of mastery over Python, Flask, SQL, and modern web development.
+It is a clean, scalable foundation for a real startup-grade product—and a demonstration of mastery over Python, Flask, SQL, and modern web development, in some of details we got help from Ai's like: Chatgpt or Grok.

 _Made with love in Iran 🤍💚❤️_